jonathan3692bf/witches-of-wubb/README.md

 ## Setup

-1. Run `npm install` to install all of the project's dependencies
+1. Run `yarn install` to install all of the project's dependencies
-2. Build the project for production: `npm run build`
+2. Build the project for production: `yarn build`
-3. Run the local development server: `npm run dev`
+3. Run the local development server: `yarn dev`

 ### Dev Loop